wso2/docs-is/en/docs/extend/write-a-custom-password-validator.md

 ---

-## Writing the custom password policy
+## Write the custom password policy

 You can write the custom classes for password policies by extending the `org.wso2.carbon.identity.mgt.policy.AbstractPasswordPolicyEnforcer` abstract class.